first posted November 26, 2015

 - 5%: are susceptible to marketing and suggestion to an overlarge degree.

 According to the Conservapedia 43% percent of the people who live in the U.S. are flawed, attention seeking, angry, selfish, destructive, and brainwashed.

-That 43% (or More) disagrees with them is mystery to the ideologues of Conservapedia because conservative orthodoxy does not allow them to be wrong.
+That 43% (or more) disagrees with them is a mystery to the ideologues who write Conservapedia, because conservative orthodoxy does not allow them to be wrong.

 You don’t get more politically correct than that.